editor-rs/vscode-rust/README.md

 - Format (using `rustfmt`)
 - Linter.
 Linting can be done via:
 	- `check`.
 This is the default.
 Runs rust compiler but skips codegen pass.
-	- `check-lib`.
-As above, but is limited only to library if project has library + multiple binaries
 	- `clippy` if `cargo-clippy` is installed
 	- `build`
 - Cargo tasks (Open Command Pallete and they will be there)